+First things first, why did you start up a publishing company?
 In the 1960s there wasn’t much careers guidance but I was told I would be good at selling and I always wanted to work with books.
 I worked as a secretary (the forerunner to a P.A) for several publishers and a literary agent […]

 So folks, that was BookMachine’s #kindleweek.
 Taking this week as a snapshot of web-words around the subject of Amazon, it’s clear that Booksellers are wary as Amazon tries to have it all, and Is Amazon Short-Changing Authors?
 Kate Pulliger meanwhile thinks Digital companies “have a stranglehold on publishing”.